xtext/xtext-gradle-plugin/xtend.md

 Options
 --------

 The Xtend plugin comes with good default settings that will suit most projets.
-But it is
+But you can customize every aspect:

 ```groovy
 xtend {